msoutopico/omegat-bootcamp/README.md

 # OmegaT course
 Self-paced OmegaT course for language experts and project managers

+Requirements for the video platform:
+- unfinished episodes should resume where the user stopped watching
+- it should show what episodes were completed
+- it should show progress of the user in case they resume some time afterwards (the user must log in)

 Episodes should be short, to the point, focused on one thing only, about 5 minutes Solution to the exercises could be a separate episode.